 Write something about the significance of Christmas

 A religious Christmas newsletter simply has to include something about the significance of Christmas for Christians.
 But you can be creative here – quote from the Bible and explain what it means.
 Really break it down in simple terms with real-life examples that people identify with.
 Use graphics or images for illustration.
-You could even link to a video to the church website explaining it in more detail.
+You could even link to a video on the church website explaining it in more detail.

 Showcase the events and services for the month